-If you think that using a private mode might help you, then again, sorry, it won’t.
-The Safari browser has been found collecting user browsing history even in the private mode and selling it to third parties.
+If you think using a private mode might help you, then again, sorry, it won’t.
+The Safari browser has been found collecting user browsing history, even in private mode, and selling it to third parties.
 Also, malicious pop-up ads, trackers, and browser fingerprinting are enough to weaken your online privacy.

 The best way an iPhone user should use a combination of private browsers and some browser extensions is to browse anonymously.
 A private browser and privacy extensions block ads, cookies, and trackers and help them attain maximum digital privacy.

 With all this, they can use a legitimate VPN provider that can guarantee anonymity and online protection by obscuring the IP address and providing encryption.
-With all these measures, you can hide your browsing activities on an iPhone.
+You can hide your browsing activities on an iPhone with all these measures.

 How to Hide Your Browsing History on Android?

-The global popularity of Android smartphones makes them an easy target of hackers and other potential threats and vulnerabilities.
-Moreover, ever since Google acquires Android, it tracks users’ and thus makes it more difficult for them to browse the web more anonymously.
+The global popularity of Android smartphones makes them an easy target for hackers and other potential threats and vulnerabilities.
+Moreover, ever since Google acquired Android, it has tracked users and thus made it more difficult for them to browse the web anonymously.